Ann S. Masten

 What I want to achieve:

-The goal of my work is inform science, practice, and policy that aim to understand and promote positive adaptation and resilience as well as to reduce risk, disparities, and vulnerabilities in children and youth.
+The goal of my work is to inform science, practice, and policy that aim to understand and promote positive adaptation and resilience as well as to reduce risk, disparities, and vulnerabilities in children and youth.

 My previous positions: